-SGEU will negotiate for employer sponsored, parent-controlled day-care for the working parents in SGEU.
+1.6.1 SGEU will negotiate for employer sponsored, parent-controlled day-care for the working parents in SGEU.
 A Policy Statement on Parental Rights is attached in Appendix 5.
-(Res. #85 C-90) (PE Mar 97 - Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64) 1.6.1
+(Res. #85 C-90) (PE Mar 97 - Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64)

-- 1.7 PERFORMANCE APPRAISAL - 1.7.1 The official Union position is total opposition to any form of performance appraisal other than service ratings used for probationary periods. - 1.7.2 Members are to be directed not to sign performance evaluation forms after their probationary period has been successfully completed. - 1.7.3 SGEU members are advised to take an elected representative with them for any performance evaluation.

-(PE Dec 89) (PE Mar 97 Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64)

-1.8 TECHNOLOGICAL CHANGE

-- 1.8.1 The facts about technological change make it imperative that SGEU, as Saskatchewan's largest union, ensure that existing Union policy in this area is implemented. - 1.8.2 SGEU must negotiate the necessary protection for its members at the bargaining table against the potentially negative impact of new technology on employment and occupational health.
+1.7 PERFORMANCE APPRAISAL

+- 1.7.1 The official Union position is total opposition to any form of performance appraisal other than service ratings used for probationary periods. - 1.7.2 Members are to be directed not to sign performance evaluation forms after their probationary period has been successfully completed. - 1.7.3 SGEU members are advised to take an elected representative with them for any performance evaluation.
+(PE - Dec 89) (PE Mar 97 - Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.8 TECHNOLOGICAL CHANGE - 1.8.1 The facts about technological change make it imperative that SGEU, as Saskatchewan's largest union, ensure that existing Union policy in this area is implemented. - 1.8.2 SGEU must negotiate the necessary protection for its members at the bargaining table against the potentially negative impact of new technology on employment and occupational health.
 In addition, it must play a leadership role within the trade union movement on this key issue, affecting not only public employees but also all Canadian workplaces. - 1.8.3 Endorse and assist in the activities undertaken by the SFL to notify our membership and the public to boycott the use of self-scanning check outs.
 (Resolution P-20, June 2007 Provincial Council) (Revised PC #2007-06-64) - 1.8.4 The complete SGEU Policy Statement on Technological Change is attached in Appendix 6.

-(Res. #86 C-90) (PE Mar 97 Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64)

-1.9 PUBLIC SERVICE HIRING

-- 1.9.1 The following is SGEU's position on public service hiring: - 1.9.1.1 The Public Service Commission's function as a central hiring agency should be maintained, with responsibility for all but order-in-council appointments. - 1.9.1.2 The Public Service Act should be amended to provide that the Public Service Commission report directly to the Legislature, rather than a Cabinet Minister, and be clearly independent of the Government.

-- 1.9.1.3 A clear and fair hiring process must be established to protect the interests of both employees and the public.
-The process must include staffing of all jobs, whether permanent full-time, part-time or term, through a competition process.
-(Revised PC Dec 03) (Revised PC #2007-06-64) - 1.9.1.4 The number of permanent part-time or term positions, as a percentage of the total compliment, should be restricted by legislation.
-(Res. #87 C-90) (PE Mar 97 Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.10 PAY EQUITY - 1.10.1 SGEU recognizes the concept of "pay equity" and recommends that all SGEU bargaining units take "pay equity" to all bargaining tables.

-(Res. #27 C-91) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.10.2 SGEU strongly encourages bargaining units in all sectors to negotiate pay equity provisions in their collective agreements.

-(Res. #27/91 C Reaffirm C-95) (Revised PC #2007-06-64) - 1.10.3 A pay equity proposal should be contained in each proposal package.
-A full Policy Statement on Pay Equity is attached in Appendix 7. - 1.11 WORK ENTRY/TRAINING PROJECTS - 1.11.1 All SGEU bargaining units should attempt to include within their collective agreements, clauses that will allow them to negotiate the terms and conditions of any potential work entry participants or trainees on the job site.
+(Res. #86 C-90) (PE Mar 97 - Reaffirmed) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.09 PAY EQUITY - 1.09.1 SGEU recognizes the concept of "pay equity" and recommends that all SGEU bargaining units take "pay equity" to all bargaining tables.
+(Res. #27 C-91) (Revised PC Dec 03) (Revised PC #2007-06-64) - 1.09.2 SGEU strongly encourages bargaining units in all sectors to negotiate pay equity provisions in their collective agreements.
+(Res. #27/91 C - Reaffirm C-95) (Revised PC #2007-06-64) - 1.09.3 A pay equity proposal should be contained in each proposal package.
+A full Policy Statement on Pay Equity is attached in Appendix 7.

+1.10 WORK ENTRY/TRAINING PROJECTS